transferzero/transferzero-sdk-dotnet/docs/PayinMethodsApi.md

 <a name="deletepayinmethod"></a>
 # **DeletePayinMethod**
-> PayinMethodResponse DeletePayinMethod (Guid payinMethodID)
+> PayinMethodResponse DeletePayinMethod (Guid? payinMethodID)

 Deleting a payin method